Much has been published about biosimilars since their introduction in the early 2000s.

 European Commission

 Since the EU approved the first biosimilar medicine (‘biosimilar’) in 2006, the EU has pioneered the regulation of biosimilars.
 Over the past 10 years, the EU has approved the highest number of biosimilars worldwide, amassing considerable experience of their use and safety.
+This guide has been jointly developed by the EMA and European commission with the objective of providing healthcare professionals with reference information on both the science and regulation underpinning the use of biosimilars.

 Kurki P, van Aerts L, et al.